Israel Government Advertising Agency: Immigration-related campaigns

 In 2010, Lapam conducted a campaign on behalf of the Ministry of the Interior warning that the employment of undocumented foreign workers harmed the Israeli economy and constituted a criminal offense.
 According to political scientist Ami Pedahzur (Hebrew: עמי פדהצור), the campaign's economic rationale masked deeper demographic concerns, particularly fears that African asylum seekers would undermine the Jewish character of the state (Note: There is no direct article link for the phrase, "Jewish character of the state," but see: Haifa Declaration, Zionism, Basic Laws of Israel, and especially the 2018 Basic Law: Israel as the Nation-State of the Jewish People.)
 (Note: Eli Yishai (אלי ישי), leader of the Shas party, was Israel's Minister of the Interior from March 2009 to March 2013, during Benjamin Netanyahu's Second Government.)

 Israel's immigration policy is shaped in large part by the Law of Return, which grants preferential status to Jewish immigrants.
 Immigration from African or Middle Eastern countries has sometimes been described as a demographic concern in political discourse and media coverage.

+Gaza-related campaigns

+Shortly after Israel's operations in Gaza began accumulating backlash, the agency began airing ads on YouTube, X and other platforms, in a move that some people consider to be propaganda and misinformation.